MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/ml_algorithms.rst

 Classification Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Classification module guides you through a complete machine learning workflow:
+The Classification tool guides you through a complete machine learning workflow:

 **1. Data Splitting**